What’s the Best Route4Me Alternative? 7 Competing Route Planners

-The signature is stored securely in Circuit, so you can reference a digital copy of the proof of delivery in the future, if needed.
+The signature is stored securely in the drivers companion Circuit for Teams app, so you can reference a digital copy of the proof of delivery in the future if needed.

 Your dispatch team and the customer get a notification that the driver has completed their delivery, along with a copy of the photo.

 2. Badger Maps

-Badger is a good Route4me alternative if you’re looking for mapping and routing software for your field sales team.
+Badger is a good Route4Me alternative if you’re looking for mapping and routing software for your field sales team.

-After completing a sales presentation, your reps can update the customer account with notes, such as whether you closed a sale or not.
-This data is then collected and used to generate weekly reports.
+After completing a sales presentation, your reps can update the customer account with notes, such as whether you closed a sale.
+This data then helps to generate weekly reports.

-Another feature unique to Badger: find leads.
+Another feature unique to Badger is finding leads.

 You can use Badger’s app to find leads in a specific area and easily create customer accounts.

-Doctors listed will pop up in the Badger app and you can create an account for them.
-Once you have your list of leads, you can then optimize your route and start making your cold visits.
+Doctors listed will pop up in the Badger app, and you can create an account for them.
+Once you have your list of leads, you can optimize your route and start making cold visits.

-Badger has two different plans: Business and Enterprise.
+Badger has two plans: Business and Enterprise.

 Badger’s Business plan is $49 a month per user when billed annually ($59 if billed monthly).